| 1st

 1820 Richard Redhead composer

-1822 Albin Francisco Schoepf Brigadier General (Union volunteers), died in 1886
+1822 Albin Francisco Schoepf Brigadier General (Union volunteers),

 1822 Charles Champion Gilbert Brigadier General (Union volunteers)